Posted: May 15th, 2013 | Author: chmullig | Filed under: Nerdery, Philosophising | Tags: rage, stackexchange | No Comments »

 Keep Calm and Study On

 For those interested I’ve uploaded PDF (if you want to print or have a larger copy or something) and SVG (if you want to modify) files.
 It’s in the original size/aspect ratio for the Keep Calm and Carry On posters, 19¾ x 29½.
-If you’d like I can resize it to whatever dimensions you want, and post alternate colors (light blue text, etc); just leave a comment or email me.
+Anyone is welcome to use it – if you’re feeling generous you’re welcome to cite me.

 4 Comments »